gortali/exam_advanced_programming_ortali/README.md

+#Binary search Tree#

-The main class implementing the binary search tree is named Bst, templated as requested by the assignment.
+The main class implementing the binary search tree is named **Bst**, templated as requested by the assignment.

-Each node in the tree is represented by an object of the class Node.
+Each node in the tree is represented by an object of the class **Node**, which we now describe.

+The root of the tree is contained in a std::unique\_ptr<Node> called root.

+We first describe how the class Node is implemented.
+Then, we pass to a description of the iterator interface to the tree.
+Finally, we describe all the other functions of the class Bst, that extensively use the Node and Iterator implementations.

+##Node##

 Each node is made up of:
-- item: an std::pair of key and value (keys are unique inside the tree), renamed pair\_type;
+- **item**: an std::pair of key and value (keys are unique inside the tree), renamed pair\_type;
-- left, right: std::unique\_ptr<Node> to the left and right branch below the current node.
+- **left**, **right**: std::unique\_ptr<Node> to the left and right branch below the current node (if any, otherwise nullptr).
 We decided to use unique pointers to represent the fact that the Node is the owner of its left and right branches;
 - up: a pointer Node\* to the node above the current Node (if any, otherwise nullptr).
   We need to be careful since the node pointed by this pointer is owned by another std::unique\_ptr<Node> (some left or right).
 We decided to use up since it made some of the operations easier.

-The root of the tree is contained in a std::unique\_ptr<Node> called root.

 The class Node contains:
 - a copy constructor that takes a const reference to pair\_type
 - a move constructor that takes an r-value reference to pair\_type
-- a copy constructor that takes a unique\_ptr to Node and builds a tree starting from that Node, performing a deep copy of all the branches (recursively).
+- a copy constructor that takes a unique\_ptr<Node> and builds a tree starting from that Node, performing a deep copy of all the branches (recursively).

-The first two constructors are used to build a Node from scratch, while the last one is used to copy a sub-tree.
+The first two constructors are used to build a Node from scratch, while the last one is used to copy a sub-tree (or a full tree).
+To perform this deep copy, we proceed recursively.
+In particular, if the node to be copied from has left, we reset the left of the tree to be copied to by using the same Node constructor (which in turn will call other Node constructors to build the branches, and so on), also remembering to update the up values.
+The same is done for the right branch, if any.

 Moreover, we define the == operator that confronts the keys of the nodes (defined as friend inside the class).

+##Iterator##

-The last item contained in the private implementation of Bst is the iterator class.
+Another item contained in the private implementation of Bst is the iterator class.
 This is contained in \_iterator, which is used to perform forwarding reference, i.e. this class is used to build both constant and non-constant iterators (later on in the public interface of Bst).